lf-lang/lf-demos/mujoco-python-rl/README.md

 export MPLBACKEND=Agg
 ```

-For running the simulation, you may need to use `mjpython` (special launcher for MacOS) instead of `python3`:
+To visualize the simulation, you may need to use `mjpython` (special launcher for MacOS) instead of `python3`:
 ```
 mjpython sim/run_sim.py
 ```

 To learn more about the `mjpython` command for MacOS, see [this documentation](https://mujoco.readthedocs.io/en/3.1.2/python.html#passive-viewer).

+## Simulation Results

+After execution of the simulation, the simulation results will be recorded under the [logs/](logs/README.md) directory.
+The simulation results include the complete trajectory and physical information for each joint/axis in a `.csv` file and the visualization of the trajectory in a `.png` file, as well as the disturbance schedule in a `.json` file.

 ## Project Background